 The stormwater management strategy considered for the public realm spaces are within the right-of-ways (ROWs) and parklands.
-A treatment train approach using a combination of LID features and oil-grit separators (OGS) is proposed to provide 80% TSS removal for water quality control and 5mm water retention for water balance where possible.
+A treatment train approach using a combination of LID features and oil-grit separators (OGS) is proposed to provide 80% TSS removal for water quality control and 5mm water retention (where infiltration is possible) for water balance.
 The types of LIDs proposed within the ROWs and parklands are based on the space available and the suitability to integrate the LID into the surrounding land use.
-The 5mm water retention requirement will be achieved through the filtration / retention of the first 27 mm of runoff within the proposed LIDs.
+The 5mm water retention requirement will be achieved through the filtration / retention within LID facilities where liners are not required.
+LIDs treating impervious drainage will be designed to filter runoff from the 27mm storm.